wheatliu/trade/README.md

 # AMM

 ## Overview
-AMM-P is designed to centrally manage cryptocurrency exchange accounts.
+AMM is designed to centrally manage cryptocurrency exchange accounts.
 Currently, it supports spot trading and displays account positions information.
 Future features will be continuously improved.
 It supports real-time account synchronization using WebSocket.

 ## Supported Exchanges
 - [x] Binance